What is the hearing loss due to aging?

 Deterioration of the human's auditory system starts at about age 50.
 Some could notice their difficulty in hearing even earlier than that.
 Factors contributing to the timing of the start and the slope of the decline include:

-Exposure to loud noise or sound e.g. working in a construction site, or simply listening to very loud music in concerts or with headphone
+• Exposure to loud noise or sound e.g. working on a construction site, or simply listening to very loud music in concerts or with headphone

 How would I notice that I started having hearing loss due to ageing?

-The deterioration of hearing due to ageing starts with losing sensitivity to high pitch sounds.
+The deterioration of hearing due to ageing starts with losing sensitivity to high-pitched sounds.
 Common symptoms for one experiencing hearing loss due to ageing could be:

 Other signs of hearing loss when at a severe stage could include the TV volume being very loud, or the individual starting to miss the doorbell.